rayfrankenstein/AITOW/README.md

 "'Your issue isn't agile, it's shitty management'.
 While I wholeheartedly agree with that statement, Agile/Scrum definitely exacerbates the problem of shitty management."--s73v3r, [https://www.reddit.com/r/programming/comments/8jvrr1/developers_should_abandon_agile/](https://www.reddit.com/r/programming/comments/8jvrr1/developers_should_abandon_agile/)

 ---
+"Every time a Scrum project goes badly, any criticism attributed to Scrum is deflected with this no true scottsman argument.

+News flash: nobody is doing the actual, literal version of Scrum as defined in the Scrum Guide.
+Nobody.
+So if you use this argument to deflect criticisms of Scrum, be consistent & don't attribute any success stories to Scrum either."--baobabKoodaa, --IndyMike, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+---
 "The real reason programmers hate agile: we like our autonomy.
 We want to diagnose and fix problems, not be micromanaged and told how to do our jobs by people who don't even know how to program."--deleted, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

 ---